Frequently Asked Questions

 What is GDPR?

-GDPR stands for General Data Protection Regulations and becomes law very soon, on 25 May 2018.
+GDPR stands for General Data Protection Regulations and became law on 25 May 2018.
 It is part of a new Data Protection Bill which covers other things like National Security.
 GDPR is just one part, and for all businesses it is mandatory.

 What does GDPR mean for companies?

-GDPR is mandatory for all businesses.
-They will be expected to review what information they currently hold about people whether employees or customers as well as reviewing their data protection policies, processes and procedures.
+GDPR is mandatory for all businesses irrespective of their size and function.
+Each business should by now have reviewed what information they hold about people whether employees or customers as well as reviewing their data protection policies, processes and procedures.

 Companies will have to demonstrate that they have control of personal information and they don't use what they do have inappropriately.